Metadrop/behat-contexts/README.md

 #### Steps

-   - Then form :type element :label should be required Check a form element of a specific type (s.e.: input, select) with label is required.
+   - Then form :type element :label should be required Check a form element of a specific type (e.g.: input, select) with label is required.

-   - Then form :type element :label should not be required Check a form element of a specific type (s.e.: input, select) with label isn't required.
+   - Then form :type element :label should not be required Check a form element of a specific type (e.g.: input, select) with label isn't required.

 ### Node Access context